xiaohan2012/daily-reading/december/label-embedding-xml.md

 - explicitly model label relation: easier to understand the result
 - KNN needs to store all the training data embeddings and labels
   - here, we store label embeddings (still large, asymtotically the same for XML problems)
+  - learn sparse embedding to save space and improve model?
 - if there are more trainig data points, then prediction should be faster if we use label embeddings to compare against